wenion/ShareFlow-tool-code/ShareFlow/README.md

 ### ShareFlow Pipeline

-The ShareFlow generation process involves the serialization of user trace data, followed by action mapping, process labeling, and image generation, resulting in a structured representation of user interactions.
+The ShareFlow generation process involves the serialization of user trace data, followed by action mapping, process labeling, and image generation, resulting in a structured representation of user interactions as a process flow.

 #### 1. Serialization of User Trace Data
 - **Function**: `process_serialize`